dxps/zitadel_playground/vanillajs-pkce-sample/README.md

 ### Client

-The client -- the HTML page -- needs to be configured with the following options, as can be found in the `<script>` section of the page:
+The client -- the HTML page -- needs to be configured with the following options, as can be found in the `<script⁸>` section of the page:

 ```js
 const AUTHORIZE_ENDPOINT = 'http://localhost:8080/oauth/v2/authorize'